Decentral-America/docs/docs/02_decentralchain/09_protocol.rst

   totalResBlockSig: BlockId
   signature: ByteStr

-totalResBlockSigis the new total signature of a block with all transactions from blockId=prevResBlockSigand owntransactionData.
-This means that having a_liquid block_consisting of 1_keyblock_and 3_microblock_s:
+totalResBlockSig is the new total signature of a block with all transactions from blockId=prevResBlockSig and transactionData.
+This means that having a liquid block consisting of 1 keyblock and 3 microblocks:

 KEYBLOCK() <-MICRO1(tx1,tx2) <-MICRO2(tx3,tx4) <-MICRO3(tx5,tx6)

 We have 4 versions of last block:

 .. csv-table:: Microblock Structure